barumau/pandunia/english/abc.md

 The Basic Latin alphabet is used for writing Pandunia.

-> a b c d e f g h i j k l m n o p r s t u v w x y z
+> a b c d e f g h i j k l m n o p r s t u v w y z

 Pandunia, like Spanish, is pronounced exactly as it is spelt.
 No letter is silent.
 Every letter has one sound, always the same.